avr-llvm/llvm/README.md

 This repository is a fork of the updated version.

 The AVR-LLVM project aims to keep to code updated (so that it's always compatible with LLVM master), and also to improve the backend.

+## Goals
+We would like to be able to compile any program that AVR-GCC can, have comparable diagnostics, and on-par performance.

+Other goals include:
+* Support the LLVM `compiler-rt` library